 My skin feels clean, fresh and well moisturized.
 This cleanser has not stripped my skin of much needed oils and quite honestly, I feel like it’s a more thorough cleanse.

 I will add that I have the most sensitive eyes.
 When formulating products for the eyes (like my homemade eyelash serum) I can rest assured that if my eyes don’t sting from using the product, no one’s will.
 This cleanser does not burn my eyes or leave them irritated.
-It has just enough Castile soap to be effective without irritating.
+It has just enough Castile soap to be effective without irritating the sensitive eye area.

 What is your cleansing method of choice?
 Please share in the comments!